A numerical scheme for stochastic differential equations with distributional drift: Introduction

-To the best of our knowledge our work is the first to address numerical methods for a class of SDEs whose drift is merely a distribution.
-This advancement on all the existing results hinges on the concept of virtual solution given by \cite{Fla-Iss-Rus-2017}, which links the SDE in \eqref{eq: original sde} to a class of partial differential equations (PDEs) with distributional drift studied in \cite{Elena}.
+Except for the case of skew diffusions, our work seems to be the first to address numerical methods for a class of SDEs whose drift is merely a distribution.
+This advancement on all the existing results hinges on the concept of virtual solution given by Flandoli et al. \cite{Fla-Iss-Rus-2017}, which links the SDE in \eqref{eq: original sde} to a class of partial differential equations (PDEs) with distributional drift studied in Issoglio \cite{Elena}.
 It is worth emphasising that our algorithm {\em does not} require a numerical solution of the PDE and instead it deals directly with the SDE in \eqref{eq: original sde}.
 Hence, the methods that we use here can be adopted to complement/extend the existing studies on numerical schemes for SDEs whose drift is a {\em function} with low regularity.

 The literature on Euler-Maruyama approximation of SDEs whose drift is some function with low regularity is very vast and here we only provide a short overview.
 Early contributions are due to Gy\"ongy and Krylov \cite{Gyongy-Krylov-1996} who obtain convergence in probability for SDEs with continuous coefficients.
 A few years later Yan \cite{Yan} proves weak convergence for SDEs with particular discontinuities of the coefficients and an $L^1$-rate of convergence under the assumption of a Lipschitz-continuous drift and a H\"older-continuous diffusion coefficient, in a one-dimensional setting.
 Also Halidias and Kloeden \cite{Hal-Klo} prove strong convergence in $L^2$ (but with no rate) when the coefficients allow certain types of discontinuity.